yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 5. Open the ContosoEventsPoc solution in Visual Studio, if it is not still open from the previous exercise.

-6. Rebuild the solution to resolve all NuGet packages, and to make sure there are no compilation errors, by selecting Build from the menu, then selecting Rebuild Solution.
+6. Rebuild the solution to resolve all NuGet packages, and to make sure there are no compilation errors, by selecting Build from the menu, then selecting **Rebuild Solution**.

     ![In Visual Studio, Rebuild Solution is circled.
 In the top menu, Build is circled.](media/image76.png "Visual Studio")